-According to the caption this was one of the 8,000 victims of the “KZ Ikot Ekpene” [Concentration Camp Ikot Ekpene].
+According to the caption, this was one of the 8,000 victims of the “KZ Ikot Ekpene” (Concentration Camp Ikot Ekpene).
 This referred to the prison in the city of the same name where, after it was captured by Federal Nigerian troops, thousands were reportedly slaughtered.
 But mostly, the dying had not yet happened.
 These photographs brought home the news about pending mass death that looked like a genocide of the past.
 But in the present, the worst could still be averted.
 The photographs were used to instigate a humanitarian campaign.

 In other texts, the Biafran refugee camps were described as “Dachaus or Mauthausens of famine” or as a “Buchenwald for children.”
 A member of the Comité d’action pour le Biafra, former Gaullist minister Jacques Marette, explained to the French national assembly: “Biafra – that is the camp of Belsen at its liberation.”
 Auberon Waugh, member of the “Britain-Biafra Association,” also deemed that comparison appropriate, since “the method of destruction is much the same,” even if “the numbers involving Biafra are much greater.”
-Auschwitz, the most well-known site of mass annihilation, was repeatedly referred to; yet comparisons were also made with the concentration camps Dachau, Buchenwald and Bergen-Belsen.
-These camps had been liberated by Western Allied troops, and photos of them had circulated in western media since 1945.
+Auschwitz, the most well-known site of mass annihilation, was repeatedly referred to; yet comparisons were also made with the concentration camps Dachau, Buchenwald, and Bergen-Belsen.
+These camps had been liberated by Western Allied troops, and photos of them had circulated in Western media since 1945.
 Auschwitz and the other extermination centers in the east were liberated by Soviet forces, and photographs taken there did not reach Western media outlets in greater numbers.
 The iconography of the Nazi camps, at least in the West, was thus defined by the concentration camps and not the extermination centers.
-Oddly, the visual narratives of genocide which emerged during the Biafran crisis evoked the memory of the Holocaust through images that depict Nazi crimes, but not necessarily Nazi genocide.
+Oddly, the visual narratives of genocide that emerged during the Biafran crisis evoked the memory of the Holocaust through images that depict Nazi crimes, but not necessarily Nazi genocide.

 The connections between Biafra and the Holocaust were also a product of representation strategies.
-Not only Biafran propagandists, but also the secessionists’ sympathisers around the globe tried to secure the “right” interpretation of the “facts.”
+Not only Biafran propagandists but also the secessionists’ sympathizers around the globe tried to secure the “right” interpretation of the “facts.”
 Andreas Olie Chegwe, a Biafran student at Mainz University, self-published a collection of documents on the conflict.
 In his commentaries, Chegwe repeatedly draws on the cultural memory of the Holocaust.
 He explains that the images from Biafra “speak for themselves”: “They tell us so clearly and precisely about the more than three years of bitter misery and cruelty that adding one further word to it is hardly necessary.”
-Still, to make sure that the observers interpreted the images along the lines intended, he adds more than one word: “Dear reader, you see an “Anne Frank” show in Biafra,” and continued: “[…] a people dies while the world looks on […].
+Still, to make sure that the observers interpreted the images along the lines intended, he adds more than one word: “Dear reader, you see an ‘Anne Frank’ show in Biafra,” and continued: “a people dies while the world looks on. . . .
 That is our tragic destiny – IGBOS, the Jews of Africa.”